Julie Blomquist, of HistoricFloridaInns.com, has personally eaten at the following restaurants, unless otherwise noted.

 - Sandbar (on the beach)

-- * Beach Bistro (on the beach), incredible, famous food, but very, very expensive.
+- * Beach Bistro (on the beach), incredible, famed food, but be prepared to spend BEAUCOUP bucks.

 - Miller’s Dockside, great waterfront location, expensive (lunch for 2, $75).